 Second mortgages can be a great way to use the equity in your home to free up cash for important needs.
-Just like any other loan, there are some important things you should know about second mortgages before you begin the application process.
+Just like any other loan, there are some essential components you should know about second mortgages before you begin the application process.

 What Is a Second Mortgage?